 There are several things that you can do to focus on leading over managing.
 One of the most important is to set a strategy and be clear about its goals.
 It should set the stage for what they need to achieve and how they will go about doing this.
 This can then be constantly reiterated through communications, coaching sessions, rewards and KPIs.
 This gives them clarity and also creates a cadence for them to look forward, develop and strive for their goals.

-By linking your team’s development, through training and coaching, they not only see that you’re investing in them but that there is purpose to what they’re being asked to do.
+By linking your team’s development, through training and coaching, they not only see that you’re investing in them but that there is a purpose to what they’re being asked to do.
 It is here where you can rely on management tools – track leading indicators to identify where to focus your energy.
 Use all the data available to identify the key areas of focus and inform coaching and training programs.
 While your reps don’t need to know the detail of the analysis, they should be able to see how the areas of focus link to the overall strategy.

 Another important aspect of a sales manager’s role is to make it easier for their team to sell.
 Many sales roles inevitably come with a lot of non-selling tasks and there’s always room for improvement.
 This often provides a good opportunity for leaders to seek out feedback and suggestions from their team.
 By giving their team a forum to have their say, the can feel some ownership over the issues and feel like they are proactively involved in trying to address them.